Lokesh-Rathore/hacktoberfest-2022/README.md

 1. You're not allowed to copy/paste other submissions and pass them as yours.
 2. You're not allowed to override existing CSS classes / other contributor's work.
-3. You're not allowed to import additionsl libraries and frameworks.
+3. You're not allowed to import additional libraries and frameworks.

 ## 🎯 Content Rules | Permitted
 1. You are allowed to post personal links to your portfolios, projects or social media.